gustavogmfarias/iffolha-js-backend/README.md

 -   Only Admin users, authors or editor users should be able to include a new category;
 -   Only admin users or editor users should be able to delete a category;
 -   Only admin users or editor users should be able to edit a category;
--   Should be able to list all the reports by categorys;
+-   Should be able to list all the Articles by categorys;
--   Should be abble to list all the articles by category;
+-   Should be abble to list all the Articles by category;

 # Persistir Courses